Bring Your Own (BYO) is treated differently in New York depending on the legal framework that applies.

 New York State regulates food businesses under two separate legal frameworks:

-• Health Code – regulates food vendors and restaurants.
+- NYSDOH Rules – regulates food vendors and restaurants.
 This code does not explicitly prohibit BYO.
-Because of this, for a time, BYO was permitted at food vendors and restaurants in Tompkins County, based on a broad interpretation of the health code.
+Because of this, for a time period, BYO was permitted at food vendors and restaurants in Tompkins County, based on a broad interpretation of NYSDOH State Sanitary Code (Title 10 NYCRR).

 Why § 271‑8.3(e) Is the Barrier